salesforce/lwc-rfcs/text/0113-canonical-metadata.md

 - Completeness
 - Eliminate redundancy: There should be only one way to get a desired information about a module.
-- Consitency in property names
+- Consistency in property names
 - Flexibility: Allow for new data to be collected in the future.

 # Use Cases
 ## Referential Integrity
-One of the key features of the Salesforce platform is referential integrity capabilities.
 Referential integrity is how the platform allows a given resource to be safely updated and deleted without adverse cascading effects.
+For example, a bundle's metadata will include references to external modules imported, custom elements referenced in template and the properties set on such elements.
+The reference information can be indexed and used to validate if a component's properties can be safely renamed/removed, if a component can be safely deleted or needs to follow a deprecation process.

 ## Editor support
-Metadata about components can be used augment standard developer experience in code editors with code completion, attribute name & type validation, peek definition.
+Metadata about components can be used to augment the standard developer experience in code editors with code completion, attribute name & type validation, peek definition, etc.

 ## Documentation
 LWC components Metadata can be used to automatically generate documentation about components.
 Standard javascript documentation formats like JSDoc provided in component can also be gathered as metadata.